PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: Evaluation

 \subsection{Metrics}

-\textbf{Audio-Physics Sensitivity Test (APST).} The APST evaluates whether models respond correctly to physically meaningful changes in text prompts, focusing on directional consistency rather than absolute audio quality.
+\textbf{Audio-Physics Sensitivity Test (APST).} The APST evaluates whether models respond correctly to physically meaningful changes in text prompts, focusing on directional consistency and magnitude alignment rather than absolute audio quality.
 It uses paired or grouped prompts that vary only one audio-related physical variable (e.g., size, material, airflow), where the expected sound change is physically well-defined.
-A model is considered physically sensitive if the direction of its generated audio changes aligns with real-world, physics-grounded trends.
-By comparing generated audio change directions with those from ground-truth videos, APST provides an interpretable metric that isolates and assesses a model's audio-physical understanding independent of high-level audio-video fidelity or synchronization.
-To this end, we propose \textbf{Contrastive Physical Response Score (CPRS)}, a new metric that evaluates the audio-physics grounding ability of T2AV generation.
-This metric measures the alignment between the generated audio's physical feature transitions and those observed in ground-truth (GT) data, leveraging the synchronized latent space of CAV-MAE Sync~\cite{araujo2025cav}.
-The calculation of CPRS follows a three-step contrastive approach: \textbf{1) Establishing the Ground-Truth Physical Direction.} For a pair of prompts $P_a$ and $P_b$ that represent distinct physical control variables (e.g., different impact velocities or material types), we first establish a reference vector in the embedding space.
-Given $N$ ground-truth audio samples for each prompt, we compute the mean embeddings:
+A model is considered physically sensitive if the direction and magnitude of its generated audio align with real-world, physics-grounded trends.
+By comparing these two factors with those from ground-truth videos, APST isolates and assesses a model's audio-physical understanding independent of high-level audio-video fidelity or synchronization.

-where $\Phi(\cdot)$ denotes the audio encoder of CAV-MAE Sync.
-The Ground-Truth Physical Direction $\mathbf{v}_{GT}$ is defined as the displacement vector between these means:

-\textbf{2) Extracting the Generated Physical Direction.} Similarly, we extract embeddings for the audio samples generated by the model ($a_{gen}$ and $b_{gen}$) corresponding to $P_a$ and $P_b$.
-The Generated Physical Direction $\mathbf{v}_{gen}$ represents the internal feature shift produced by the generative model:
+To this end, we propose \textbf{Contrastive Physical Response Score (CPRS)}, a metric that evaluates the audio-physics grounding ability of T2AV generation by jointly measuring directional alignment and magnitude consistency of physical feature transitions in a shared embedding space.
+We formalize the evaluation as follows: